bswank/swank.dev/content/posts/mongoose-fuzzy-search.md

 tags: ['#mongodb', '#mongoose', '#node']
 ---

-There are a bunch of great services that make search really simple, but adding simple fuzzy text search to a Mongoose model is a quick & easy win.
+There are a bunch of great services that make search really simple, but adding simple fuzzy text search to a Mongoose model is a quick & easy win for when those services are overkill.

 ## Prerequisites